nzdrifts/sudoku-game/README.md

 (maybe add something about debugging in cv)

 # Sudoku Mobile Game
-## Intro
-This is a simple sudoku game I made in Java through Android Studio
+### This is a sudoku puzzle solver game I wrote in Java using Android Studio

 ## Built With
 - Android Studio